m0cvo/WPFDemo/README.md

 operators in the code behind.

 After the list demo I looked at adding speech synthesis.
 To do this I needed to install the NuGet package System.Speech (7.0.0).
 Some explanation of how this works is included in the comments placed in the code behind.

+Added an animation demonstration.
+This changes the opacity of an object (Rectangle) using a storyboard.
+This will work whether you are coding in .NET, .NET Core or >NET Framework.